rushiagr/sms/README.markdown

     ./src/smsInit.py

 This will create `to_process`, `processed`, `meta`, `conversations` and `unprocessed` directories.
-You need to put all your .vmg files in `to_process` folder which will be moved to `processed` folder after processing.
+You need to put all your .vmg files in `to_process` folder.
+All the processed vmg files will be moved to `processed` folder after processing.
 All the output conversation html files will go into `conversations` folder.
 Then execute:

     ./src/sms.py